-In collaboration with the China Endovascular Course (CEC), this year’s Charing Cross Symposium (CX; 15–18 April, London, UK) played host to CEC@CX.
+In collaboration with the China Endovascular Course (CEC), at Charing Cross Symposium (CX; 15–18 April, London, UK) played host to CEC@CX.
 Wei Guo (Beijing, China), Daqiao Guo (China) and Sheng Wang (Beijing, China) co-chaired a session focused on endovascular aortic aneurysm repair.

 Wei Guo opened the session with a presentation of six-month results from the China AcoArt study, setting the stage for eight further abstract presentations followed by audience participation and discussion.
 Topics ranged from the management of endoleaks after EVAR for AAA to a presentation on a modified proximalisation of the arterial inflow technique for dialysis access-associated Steal Syndrome.